Let's run through the key qualifications you need to succeed as a data analyst in Australia.

 Qualifications to be a Data Analyst in Australia

-If you want to become a data analyst and gain access to high-paying jobs in Australia, here are my recommended qualifications.
+To become a data analyst and access high-paying jobs in Australia, here are my recommended qualifications.
 Based on my experience leading recruitment campaigns, these skills, credentials, and qualities will get you job interviews and give you a great chance of career success.

 1. A relevant university degree